odysseyindia/odyssey-tours/content/english/tim/itineraries/castles-of-rajasthan/_index.md

   - Relaxing in Rawla Narlai
   - The storybook castle of Deogarh
   - Sunset overlooking the Lake Palace in Udaipur
+  - ''
+  - ''
 ---

-Rajasthan's castles aren't just romantic fortresses - they're often at the heart of villages, still as relevant to the communities as they were 300 years ago.
-Best of all, they're all unique, from the huge, mazelike fortress of Deogarh to the romantic lakeside palaces in Udaipur and the intimate fort at Barli.
-You'll also stay in old royal hunting lodges, from the opulent Ajit Bhawan in Jodhpur to laidback Rawla Narlai, for a taste of the royal life.
+Rajasthan’s castles aren’t just romantic fortresses - they’re often at the heart of villages, still as relevant to the communities as they were 300 years ago.
+Best of all, they’re all unique, from the huge, mazelike fortress of Deogarh to the romantic lakeside palaces in Udaipur and the intimate fort at Barli.
+You’ll also stay in old royal hunting lodges, from the opulent Ajit Bhawan in Jodhpur to laidback Rawla Narlai, for a taste of the royal life.